About the Department of Health Human Research Ethics Committee

 - have not been considered by another HREC; or

-- have been referred to the DEC by a data custodian or by a senior executive of the Department.
+- have been referred to the Committee by a data custodian or by a senior executive of the Department.

 - protection of the welfare and the rights, including privacy and confidentiality, of participants involved, either directly or indirectly, in the proposals referred to it;